Dodowingster/Project-Paleo-Maiden/world building/lore.md

 ## Origin of the Stratum Institute, University of Paleo Maidens

-The founding faculty of the Stratum Institute is a veritable hall of fame, with its key figures being fictional homages to the real-world pioneers of paleontology.
-Their legendary rivalries and groundbreaking discoveries are woven into the very fabric of the university's culture and curriculum.
+### Founding and Philosophy

 **Dr. Owen** (*An homage to [Sir Richard Owen](https://en.wikipedia.org/wiki/Richard_Owen)*) is the founder of the **Stratum Insitute**, a university housing multiple Paleo Maidens to help them train and hone their skills as Paleo Champions.
 Dr. Owen discovered that the Paleo Maidens have an innate instinct to fight resulting in his inscription that classify these Paleo Maidens as **δεινό**: *One's terror is the root of everyone's fear*, it is named as the Owen Inscription.

 However, **Dr. Gideon** (*An homage to [Dr. Gideon Mantell](https://en.wikipedia.org/wiki/Gideon_Mantell)*) sees the Paleo Maidens' innate instinct for combat as something to be inspired about.
 He was inspired after seeing a **Ornistishian Family** origin-Paleo Maiden, whom protected him from thugs- to which he proposed for the Paleo Maidens to inspire others and allow them to influence others with their prowess and special abilities.
 He would then propose the University to have the **Herbi Dorm**, initially dormitories for all Paleo Maidens.
 Dr Gideon later reinterpreted the Owen Inscription of **Deinos** as "**δεινό**. *One's terror is the root of everyone's awe*"

+### Structure and Curriculum

 It was then discovered that, some Paleo Maidens have a higher tendency to spar and is quite rowdy compared to others, hence **Professor Buckland** (*An homage to [Prof. William Buckland](https://en.wikipedia.org/wiki/William_Buckland)*) proposed for a secondary dorm, the **Carni Dorm** to seperate them and control the chaotic nature of Paleo Maidens when bundled together.

 With the Institute's foundation established, it was **Anning** (*An homage to [Mary Anning](https://en.wikipedia.org/wiki/Mary_Anning)*) who championed the hiring of a formal faculty of lecturers.
 Having been a brilliant, self-taught paleontologist who was often excluded by the academic elite of her time, she argued passionately that the Paleo Maidens needed more than just combat training.
 She insisted on a full university curriculum, believing that true strength came from understanding oneself and the world.
 It was her belief that with a proper education in science, history, and philosophy, the Maidens could become true leaders and authors of their own destiny, not just powerful tools to be wielded by others.
 Her advocacy led to the robust academic program that defines the Stratum Institute today.

-## Origin of the Paleo Maiden Union and the Paleo World Championship
+## The Paleo Maiden Union and the Paleo World Championship

 As Paleo Maidens became more integrated into society, the need for a global governing body became apparent.
 Thus, the **Paleo Maiden Union (PMU)** was established.
 The PMU serves as the international organization responsible for sanctioning official competitions, managing Maiden registrations, and establishing the rules of engagement for public sparring and championship events.
 Its primary charter, heavily influenced by Dr. Gideon's philosophy, is to promote Paleo Maidens as figures of inspiration and to provide a safe, structured outlet for their competitive instincts.

+### The Paleo World Championship (World Cup)

+The pinnacle of the PMU's efforts is the **Paleo World Championship**, often referred to simply as the **World Cup**.
+This massive global tournament is held every two years, bringing together teams of Paleo Maidens from nations across the world.
+It is a spectacle of skill, strategy, and power, broadcast to billions.
+The championship is more than just a series of fights; it's a cultural phenomenon that combines the prestige of the Olympics with the passionate rivalries of the FIFA World Cup.
+Events range from one-on-one duels in high-tech urban arenas to complex team-based objectives held on the treacherous landscapes of the Primeval Continents, testing not only the Maidens' combat prowess but also the leadership and tactical skills instilled by institutions like Stratum.

+### Different Leagues for Different Maidens

 While the World Cup is the ultimate prize, the PMU also oversees a regular season of professional competition.
 The world is divided into several major circuits, the two most prestigious being the **Apex League** and the **Bulwark League**.
 The Apex League is renowned for its focus on raw offensive power and spectacular one-on-one duels, attracting the most aggressive and powerful Maidens.
 In contrast, the Bulwark League emphasizes defense and endurance, showcasing tactical depth.
 Top-ranking teams and individuals from these and other regional leagues earn the right to compete in the biennial Paleo World Championship, making the regular season a grueling but essential path to global glory.

-The pinnacle of the PMU's efforts is the **Paleo World Championship**, often referred to simply as the **World Cup**.
-This massive global tournament is held every two years, bringing together teams of Paleo Maidens from nations across the world.
-It is a spectacle of skill, strategy, and power, broadcast to billions.
-The championship is more than just a series of fights; it's a cultural phenomenon that combines the prestige of the Olympics with the passionate rivalries of the FIFA World Cup.
-Events range from one-on-one duels in high-tech urban arenas to complex team-based objectives held on the treacherous landscapes of the Primeval Continents, testing not only the Maidens' combat prowess but also the leadership and tactical skills instilled by institutions like Stratum.

 ## Role of the Player